-Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than your higher, ordinaryincome tax rate.
-(Qualified dividends are, however, included in investment income under the 3.8% NIIT.)
+Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than at your higher ordinary-income tax rate.

-Interest income generally is taxed at ordinary-income rates, which are now as high as 39.6%.
-So stocks that pay qualified dividends may be more attractive tax-wise than other income investments, such as CDs, money market accounts and bonds.
+Interest income, however, generally is taxed at ordinary-income rates.
+So stocks that pay qualified dividends may be more attractive tax-wise than other income investments, such as CDs and taxable bonds.
 But there are exceptions.

 Some dividends, for example, are subject to ordinary-income rates.
-These may include certain dividends from:
+These include certain dividends from:

-- Real estate investment trusts (REITs),
+- Real estate investment trusts (REITs).

 - Regulated investment companies (RICs),

 - Money market mutual funds, and

 - Certain foreign investments.